Funeral home: Services

 When a body is brought to a funeral home, it is sometimes embalmed to delay decomposition or to make the viewing of the body more pleasant.
 The procedure typically involves removing sufficient blood material to accommodate the preservative chemicals and dyes, aspirating the internal organs and setting the facial features.
 Cosmetics are used with the consent of the family to improve the appearance of face and hands for a more natural look.
 If the face or hands are disfigured by accident, illness or decomposition, the embalmer may utilize restorative techniques to make them presentable for an "open casket" service.
 If this is not possible, or the family wishes, the funeral home can perform a "closed casket" service.

 The funeral home often sets aside one or more large areas for people to gather at a visitation.
 This area may contain a space to display the body in a casket to visitors who may pay their respects.
 Funeral and memorial services may also take place at the funeral home.
 Many funeral homes offer prearrangement options for those who wish to plan their own funerals.

 Several large multi-national corporations in this service field have received exposure from high-profile litigation.
 The Loewen Group, Inc., received a particularly large jury verdict in Mississippi, which was later found to be in error, as the allegations against Loewen Group proved false.
-The Canadian-based company then brought suit against the United States alleging violations under NAFTA.
+The Canada based company then brought suit against the United States alleging violations under NAFTA in 1998.